staabm/staabm.github.io/_posts/2023-10-21-phpstan-result-cache-gotchas.md

 you as an end user should foremost make sure that PHPStan can benefit from its [result cache](https://phpstan.org/user-guide/result-cache) as often as it can.

-In the projects I am working on, we usually see PHPStan analysis times dropping from 5-10 _minutes_ to 10-30 _seconds_ when everyting is going according to plan and the tool can do its job utilizing the result cache.
+In the projects I am working on, we usually see PHPStan analysis times dropping from 5-10 _minutes_ to 10-30 _seconds_ when everything is going according to plan and the tool can do its job utilizing the result cache.

 But what could possibly go wrong?
 In this post I will write down what I learned from setting up PHPStan in a lot of different projects and environments.